Srizon143005/Computer-Graphics-and-Animation/README.md

 </pre>

 <p></p>
 <p>Here, inside the display function, we define what we want to display.
 In this example, a triangle has been created with the corresponding functions where glBegin() denotes starting of the drawing and glEnd() denotes end of the drawing.
-GL_TRIANGLES refers to creating triangles. glColor3f() sets the color in RGB format where 0 denotes no color or black and 1 denotes full color or white for the three parameters R, G and B. glVertex2f() defines the point in 2D co-ordinate.</p>
+GL_TRIANGLES refers to creating triangles. glColor3f() sets the color in RGB format where 0 denotes no color or black and 1 denotes full color or white for the three parameters R, G and B. glVertex2f() defines the point in 2D co-ordinate.
+The glFlush() function forces execution of OpenGL functions in finite time</p>

 <p>That's all you needed to know for this lab.
 Moving onto next one.</p>